 With over 30,000 nonprofits in Massachusetts, competition for funding is high.
 How does one get a leg up?
 The first step is doing one's homework.
-Foundations have missions just the same as nonprofits, so it is vital to the success of your proposal that you find those funders who are...More »
+Foundations have missions just as do nonprofits and so it is vital to the success of your proposal that you find those funders who are aligned with...More »

-Join Massachusetts Arts Funders for a bimonthly meeting!More »
+Join Massachusetts Arts Funders in a bimonthly meeting!More »

 Philanthropy MA Policy